This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 The Supreme Court has long held that it is up to jurors to evaluate eyewitness testimony and make their own judgments as to its credibility.
 However, the Court has also held that the Constitution's Due Process Clause requires preliminary judicial inquiry into the reliability of eyewitness identification if law enforcement created unnecessarily suggestive circumstances during the identification.
 In Perry v.
 New Hampshire, the petitioner asked the Court to apply the same principle — that identifications made under suggestive conditions require preliminary judicial inquiry — when happenstance renders the identification setting suggestive.

-In Perry, a New Hampshire police officer responded to a call that an African American man was attempting to break into cars in a nearby lot.
-When the officer asked an eyewitness to describe the man, she pointed to Perry — the only African American man standing in the lot next to a police officer — and identified him as the man in question.
+In Perry, a New Hampshire police officer responded to a call that a Black man was attempting to break into cars in a nearby lot.
+When the officer asked an eyewitness to describe the man, she pointed to Perry — the only Black man standing in the lot next to a police officer — and identified him as the man in question.
 Perry's arrest followed.
 The out-of-court identification was introduced at trial and Perry was found guilty of theft.

 In its October 2011 opinion, the Court held that the introduction of this out-of-court identification did not violate the Due Process Clause.
 The Court said that the determination of the credibility of the testimony in question should be left to the jurors and declined to put what it deemed new legal limits on the use of questionable eyewitness testimony at trial.
 The Court also opined that Perry's argument would open the door to judicial preview of most — if not all — eyewitness identifications.